DavidWells/serverless-manifest-plugin/README.md

 # Serverless Manifest Plugin

-Generate list of api endpoints, function information & stack outputs to a service manifest file.
+Generate a list of API endpoints, function information & stack outputs to a service manifest file.
 This is useful for consuming stack values in other applications and for service discovery.

 After `serverless deploy` finishes, a `.serverless/manifest.json` file, is created.